joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 For example, in most ORMs a `books.author_id` foreign key column means the `Author` entity will have an `author.books` collection (which loads all books for that author), and the `Book` entity will have a `book.author` reference (which loads the book's author).

-In all ORMs, these references & collections are inherently lazy: because you don't have your entire relational database in memory, objects start out with just a single/few rows loaded (i.e. a single `authors` row loaded as an `Author` instance) and then lazily loaded the data you need from there (i.e. you "walk the object graph" from that `Author` to the related data you need).
+In all ORMs, these references & collections are inherently lazy: because you don't have your entire relational database in memory, objects start out with just a single/few rows loaded (i.e. a single `authors` row with `id=1` loaded as an `Author#1` instance) and then lazily loaded the data you need from there (i.e. you "walk the object graph" from that `Author#1` to the related data you need).

 ## Joist Relations are Async By Default

-Because of the inherently lazy nature of references & collections, Joist takes the strong opinion, type-safe opinion that if they _might_ be unloaded, then they _must_ be marked as `async/await`.
+Because of the inherently lazy nature of references & collections, Joist takes the strong, type-safe opinion that if they _might_ be unloaded, then they _must_ be marked as `async/await`.

 For example, you have to access `author.books` via an `await`-d promise: